LCFF Frequently Asked QuestionsFrequently asked questions and answers regarding the Local Control Funding Formula (LCFF).

 Will a CALPADS Audit Adjustment correction submitted through the Principal Apportionment Data Collection Software affect other funding or data files based on enrollment, free and reduced priced meals (FRPM), English Learner (EL), or Foster status?
 (Posted 04-Dec-2015)

-The adjustments will only affect the Local Control Funding Formula (LCFF) Unduplicated Pupil Percentage (UPP) calculation(s) and will not be used to modify previously certified CALPADS data for any other purpose.
+The adjustments will only affect the LCFF Unduplicated Pupil Percentage (UPP) calculation(s) and will not be used to modify previously certified CALPADS data for any other purpose.
 The UPP is used in the calculation of supplemental and concentration grants in the LCFF Target Entitlement.

 How do auditors audit Local Control and Accountability Plan (LCAP) expenditures when LEAs don’t account for their base, supplemental, and concentration grant funds separately in the general ledger (GL)?
 (Posted 04-Dec-2015)